 The District encourages pollinator conservation by helping residents grow vibrant pollinator habitat on their land.
 Read more on our Planting for Pollinators and Pacific Northwest Urban Meadowscaping pages.

 In 2016, we monitored 21 projects with the help of 13 Community Scientists.
 They observed a total of 778 individual pollinators representing 21 different groups.

-You can learn more about this and other pollinator conservation work we do by listening to the PolliNation podcast episode featuring our Conservation Technician & Education Coordinator, Laura Taylor who coordinates this program.
+You can also learn more about other pollinator conservation work we do by listening to this PolliNation podcast episode featuring our Conservationist and Education Coordinator, Laura Taylor who coordinates this program.
 For more information, contact Laura at email@example.com or 503.238.4775, ext.
 112.